-- Great for researching and following debates on topics. - The best sites are moderated.
+- Great for researching and following debates on topics. - The best sites are moderated. - Children need to show respect in their postings.

 Social learning networks

 Social networking sites like Facebook and MySpace help you find and make friends and communicate in creative ways with all sorts of people.